-Julie Pombert, manager in financial packages and affinities at National Bank, explains that people often go into debt because they don’t fully understand balanced financial management.
+Julie Pombert, Senior manager, Payments Solution at National Bank, explains that people often go into debt because they don’t fully understand balanced financial management.
 According to her, the key to the problem is education.
 To ensure you’re properly equipped, we’ve put together eight pieces of advice that will help you reduce your debt.

 The more you wait to pay off what you owe, the more debt you’ll contract.
 Since interests accumulate, the real cost of your purchases will only increase.
 Start paying off your debt now to avoid additional fees.